epnewman/DatabaseProgramming/README.md

 Our SQL code helped cleaned the data, set new columns, and prepare necessary information for usage in a Tableau dashboard.
 I would share the Tableau dashboard as well, but since completing the project, our data was removed from our Oracle Database, also no longer being fed into Tableau.

+I was repsonsible for most of the SQL statements, while others focused heavily on data analysis.

 This repository includes:
 - 2 SQL files
 - A PDF document showcasing a high level description of steps taken in database preparation